MitocGroup/recink/docs/faq.md

 # Runner

-Q: _How to skip some of the modules?_
+Q: _How to run modules partially?_

 A: Let's assume that we use following config: